ashwhall/vidalign/README.md

    - Save the videos/clips configuration to file if you want to be safe.
 1. Open up the encoder options and check that you're happy with them.
    - Instead you can load a previous encoder configuration from file if you have one prepared.
+   - I like using PyAV for encoding, but FFmpeg is also a good choice as it's more tried and tested.
 1. View the encoder commands to check that everything is as expected.
    - You can copy-paste them elsewhere if you want to make any changes that the app can't facilitate.
+   - This is only available for FFmpeg at the moment.
 1. Run the encode commands by clicking _Run encode commands_.
 1. Have a coffee and come back when it's done!